fkyprianou/deved-platform/content/blog/en/enhance-your-vonage-video-applications-with-audio-connector.md

 With regards to component 3, the Vonage Video /connect REST endpoint, detailed documentation is available in our [REST API reference](https://tokbox.com/developer/rest/#starting_audio_connector) and [Developer Guide](https://tokbox.com/developer/guides/audio-connector/).
 In brief though, an HTTP POST request to the endpoint will start streaming the audio from the specified Vonage Video session to the designated WebSocket URI.
 The request body requires certain information to be included, such as the sessionId for the Video Session from which the audio will be streamed, a valid token for that session, and the URI for the WebSocket that the audio is to be streamed to.
 There are also some optional properties, including a streams array that allows you to specify individual audio streams to be streamed to the WebSocket; we’ll look at this property in more detail as part of the sample application walkthrough.

 On the Vonage Video side of things, that’s pretty much it.
-The audio from the session is streamed to the websocket.
+The audio from the session is streamed to the WebSocket.
 There are then endless possibilities for what you do with those audio streams.

 Let’s look at one example of what you can do!